FREQUENTLY ASKED QUESTIONS

 THE INVESTMENT OPPORTUNITY

-The first two projects are Allt Dearg and Laggan which which have already been completed.
-A New share offer will be launching soon.
+The first two projects are Allt Dearg and Allt An Laghain which have already been completed.
+A new share offer will be launching soon.

 WILL THE CO-OP GET INVOLVED IN OTHER ACTIVITIES?